PROFILE

 Oil, gas, and mineral exports are key to

-has significant deposits of coal, iron ore,
+Kazakhstan has significant deposits of coal,

-copper, zinc, uranium, and gold.
+iron ore, copper, zinc, uranium, and gold.

 FOREIGN RELATIONS